harness/developer-hub/docs/cloud-cost-management/shared/ccm-supported-platforms.md

 :::note
-- Perspective preferences are not supported on Harness SMP.
+- Perspective preferences are now supported on Harness SMP.
+- Margin Obfuscation is not supported on Harness SMP.
 - The cost data for Kubernetes workloads will be derived from the public pricing provided by the respective cloud provider.
 - Tracking recommendation lifescyle through Jira and ServiceNow is not supported in Air-gapped environments.
 :::